jarangutan/docker-starter-workshop/presentation.md

 ---

 ### Dockerfile
-This file containes a set of instructions that docker will use to build our image
+This file contains a set of instructions that docker will use to build our image

 In the same directory as our index.js (`tiny_app/`), create a new file named `Dockerfile`
 ```bash